isDanielWang/isdanielwang.github.io/_pages/about.md

                             <br>
                             <ul style="padding-left:20px;margin:5px">
                                 <li>
-                                   Proposed the Metadrug algorithm and test it on a new drug discovery benchmark.
+                                  Proposed the Metadrug algorithm and tested it on a new drug discovery benchmark.
                                 </li>
                                 <li>
-                                   Introduce the MetaPES training stratrgy which do alleviate the overfitting problem in meta learning without increasing training time.
+                                  Designed MetaPES training strategy to alleviate the overfitting in meta learning without increasing training time.
                                 </li>
                                 <li>
-                                   Use the statistic information from the training data to improve the algorithm’s performance on drug activity predictions.
+                                  Used the statistic information from the training data to improve the algorithm’s performance on drug activity predictions.
                                 </li>
                             </ul>
                         </td>